One of the most challenging phases of Content Marketing is winning the SEO battle. That’s because of two main reasons:

 - Or is it facilities

 Look, no one knows what’s the exact intent of this keyword.
-But if you do an in-depth article on “Top 10 hotels in Chicago”, highlighting all these areas, answering all these questions, you could be classed very near the query intent.
+But if you do an in-depth article on “Top 10 hotels in Chicago”, highlighting all these areas, and answering all these questions, you could be classed very near the query intent.

 Semantic SEO helps a lot

 Moreover, semantic optimization is the new keyword optimization.
-Rather than optimizing and writing around the keyword “top 10 hotels in Chicago”, Semantic SEO will require you optimize for the topic you are writing about, which is Hotels in Chicago.
+Rather than optimizing and writing around the keyword “top 10 hotels in Chicago”, Semantic SEO will require you to optimize for the topic you are writing about, which is Hotels in Chicago.

 This is a broad topic that should not be limited to a list of 10 hotels.
 Touching on some key points in the hospitality industry in Chicago will add more relevance to your content.

-Likewise, using a well developed Semantic SEO tool, you will be pleasantly surprised with the list of topically relevant keywords available to optimize and rank great.
+Likewise, using a well-developed Semantic SEO tool, you will be pleasantly surprised with the list of topically relevant keywords available to optimize and rank great.